e-gov/GOVSSO/TechnicalSpecification.md

 It is expected that client applications terminate GOVSSO session as soon as the user has finished using client application(s).
 If a user has requested to log out of a client application, then information about this event must be sent to GOVSSO as well.
 GOVSSO will either terminate the SSO session automatically (if only one client application is linked to the same SSO session) or display a logout consent form.
 The consent form allows user to log out from all client applications at once or to continue SSO session.

 After a successful logout the user agent is redirected back to the client application.
-If a technical error occurs or the logout request is invalid (for example `redirect_uri` does not match registered redirect URL in GOVSSO), then the user is redirected to GOVSSO default error page.
+If a technical error occurs or the logout request is invalid (for example `post_logout_redirect_uri` does not match registered post-logout redirect URL in GOVSSO), then the user is redirected to GOVSSO default error page.

 <p style='text-align:left;'><img src='img/govsso_logout_flow.png' style='width:800px'></p>